 The contribution policy is set by laws of the State of New Jersey and contributions are required by active members and participating employers.
 Plan members and employer contributions may be amended by State of New Jersey legislation, with the amount of contributions by the State of New Jersey contingent upon the annual Appropriations Act.
-As defined, the various retirement systems require employee contributions for 2019 and 2018 based on 10.0% for PFRS, 7.50% (effective July 1, 2018) and 7.34% (effective July 1, 2017) for PERS and 5.50% for DCRP of employee's annual compensation.
+As defined, the various retirement systems require employee contributions for 2020 and 2019 based on 10.0% for PFRS, 7.50% for PERS and 5.50% for DCRP of employee's annual compensation.

 For PFRS and PERS, which are cost sharing multi-employer defined benefit pension plans, employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.
 In the DCRP, which is a defined contribution plan, member contributions are matched by a 3% employer contribution.
-All contributions made by the Borough for 2019, 2018 and 2017 were equal to the required contributions.
+All contributions made by the Borough for 2020, 2019 and 2018 were equal to the required contributions.

-During the years ended December 31, 2019, 2018 and 2017, the Borough, was required to contribute for normal cost pension contributions, accrued liability pension contributions and non-contributory life insurance premiums the following amounts which equaled the required contributions for each respective year:
+During the years ended December 31, 2020, 2019 and 2018, the Borough, was required to contribute for normal cost pension contributions, accrued liability pension contributions and non-contributory life insurance premiums the following amounts which equaled the required contributions for each respective year:

-Year Ended

-December 31 PFRS PERS $\overline{\mathbf{D}}$ CRP
+Year Ended December 31 PFRS PERS Ξ OCRP

+2020 \$ 608,542 \$ 189,758 \$ 2,089

-2019 \$ 607,146 \$ 192,707 \$ -
+2019 607,146 192,707 -

 2018 529,743 181,721 2,589

-2017 509,616 176,243 1,101

-In addition for the years ended December 31, 2019, 2018 and 2017 the Borough contributed for long-term disability insurance premiums (LTDI) \$623, \$1,508 and \$658, respectively for PERS and zero for all three years for PFRS.
+In addition for the years ended December 31, 2020, 2019 and 2018 the Borough contributed for long-term disability insurance premiums (LTDI) \$623, \$623 and \$1,508, respectively for PERS and zero for all three years for PFRS.